zauberzeug/learning_loop_node/README.md

 - LOOP_USERNAME=<your username>
 - LOOP_PASSWORD=<your password>

-## Detector Node

-Detector Nodes are normally deployed on edge devices like robots or machinery but can also run in the cloud to provide backend services for an app or similar.
-These nodes register themself at the Learning Loop to make model deployments very easy.
-They also provide REST and Socket.io APIs to run inferences.
-By default the images will automatically used for active learning: high uncertain predictions will be submitted to the Learning Loop inbox.

 #### Additinal environment variables

 - LOOP_ORGANIZATION=<your organization>
 - LOOP_PROJECT=<your project>

+#### Testing

+We use github actions for CI.
+Tests can also be executed locally by running `USERNAME=admin LOOP_HOST=XXXXXXXX LOOP_USERNAME=XXXXXXXX LOOP_PASSWORD=XXXXXXXX python -m pytest -v`
+from learning_loop_node/learning_loop_node

+## Detector Node

+Detector Nodes are normally deployed on edge devices like robots or machinery but can also run in the cloud to provide backend services for an app or similar.
+These nodes register themself at the Learning Loop.
+They provide REST and Socket.io APIs to run inference on images.
+The processed images can automatically be used for active learning: e.g. uncertain predictions will be send to the Learning Loop.

 ## Trainer Node

-Trainers fetch the images and anntoations from the Learning Loop to generate new and improved models.
+Trainers fetch the images and anntoations from the Learning Loop to train new models.

 - if the command line tool "jpeginfo" is installed, the downloader will drop corrupted images automatically